Dale Atkins: Rugby career

+With Murray Mexted the incumbent All Black No 8 in the earlier 1980s and later Mike Brewer and Wayne Shelford, Atkins was unable to gain higher honours for the All Blacks.
+The selectors who also favoured players such as Geoff Old, Alan Whetton and Andy Earl for their greater height for lineouts and versatility across other positions.

+Coaching

-Dale Atkins (born 29 August 1961) is a former coach of the New Zealand women's national rugby union team.
-He replaced Jed Rowlands as coach of the Black Ferns in 2007, he was Rowlands assistant coach.
+Atkins replaced Jed Rowlands as coach of the Black Ferns in 2007, after having been Rowlands assistant coach.
 He was assisted by his former Canterbury teammate and former All Blacks centre Warwick Taylor.
 He was not reappointed in 2009 despite not losing a single game during his term as coach.

-Atkins played for Canterbury and the New Zealand Maori.